jmcnamara/rust_xlsxwriter/README.md

 # rust_xlsxwriter

-The `rust_xlsxwriter` library is a rust library for writing Excel files in the xlsx format.
+The `rust_xlsxwriter` library is a Rust library for writing Excel files in the xlsx format.

 <img src="https://rustxlsxwriter.github.io/images/demo.png">

-Rust_xlsxwriter is a rust library that can be used to write text, numbers, dates and formulas to multiple worksheets in a new Excel 2007+ xlsx file.
+The `rust_xlsxwriter` library can be used to write text, numbers, dates and formulas to multiple worksheets in a new Excel 2007+ xlsx file.
 It has a focus on performance and on fidelity with the file format created by Excel.
 It cannot be used to modify an existing file.

 ## Example